Skip to main content

 Add custom pages and links to the <UserProfile /> component

-The <UserProfile /> component supports the addition of custom pages and use of external links in the navigation sidebar.
+The <UserProfile /> component supports the addition of custom pages and external links to the component's sidenav.

 • <UserButton /> tab: By default, the <UserButton /> sets userProfileMode='modal'.
 If you are using the default settings, then you should select this tab.